rpgreview/papersandpaychecks/pnp.md

 One very important aspect of strategic conflict is that it is typical way that wounds are caused in social or mental conflict, whether initiated through gossip, investigation, or carefully-crafted psychological damage.
 Whereas the difference between "bruises" and "wounds" with physical damage depends much more on the weapon, with mental and social attacks it is usually time-dependent.

-**Analysis**, **Research**, and **Synthesis**
+**Analysis, Research, and Synthesis**

 The usual trajectory of an investigation is research first, analysis, and finally synthesis.
-This process can occur across a range of disciplines (business, science, language, literature, mathematics, music etc).

-*Research* is the ability to acquire information, and usually depends on whether the character has an appropriate skill to the subject being researched. *Analysis* is the ability to break up a complex problem or issue into its components and to illustrate the relationship between the components. *Synthesis* is the ability to make insightful discovery from the analysis, or invent new relationships.
+This process can occur across a range of disciplines (business, science, language, literature, mathematics, music etc). *Research* is the ability to acquire information, and usually depends on whether the character has an appropriate skill to the subject being researched. *Analysis* is the ability to break up a complex problem or issue into its components and to illustrate the relationship between the components. *Synthesis* is the ability to make insightful discovery from the analysis, or invent new relationships.

 When approached as a strategic task, The Boss may decide for simple actions (e.g., one that takes only a single strategic turn), that a single skill check be taken, whether by the skill in question (to represent research), or with Investigate or Insight (to represent analysis or synthesis).
 Otherwise The Boss should consider the individual components and complexity of the research chain, which can vary.
 For example, data acquisition might be difficult, (e.g., requiring 4 strategic turns and a high target number), the analysis however could be easy (e.g., a single strategic turn, and a low target number), and the synthesis of average complexity (e.g., a single turn, average target number).